globus/globus-toolkit/gridftp/gwtftp/source/README.txt

 gwtftp can be used as a service daemon as well.
 If run as root on a unix based machine with the -S flag, it can be used to service many clients.
 Client connected and authenticate with it via the clear text RFC959 protocol (thus it should be run only on trusted networks).
-Once authenitcated the daemon will fork/setuid/exec a new process running as the auntenticated user.
-Note: the user must have an active proxy in their environment in order to use GSI with the final enpoint gridftp server.
+Once authenticated the daemon will fork/setuid/exec a new process running as the authenticated user.
+Note: the user must have an active proxy in their environment in order to use GSI with the final endpoint gridftp server.

 Security Concerns